commonprefix/ainte/README.md

 * Rejects irrelevant questions.
 * Corrects itself when the command produced incorrect results.

+## Setting Up

+1. Make sure that you have bun, foundry, curl, jq and node v20 or higher installed.
+    - Install Node v20 or higher, because we're using `node --env-file` which we bet you didn't know it exists. 🙋🏼‍♀️
+    - For foundry: `curl -L https://foundry.paradigm.xyz | bash && foundryup`
+    - For the rest of the packages:
+        - On MacOS with Homebrew: `brew install bun jq`
+        - On Debian/Ubuntu: `sudo apt install bun jq curl`
+2. Copy `.env.example` to `.env` and set your `OPENAI_API_KEY`.
+3. You can now run the tool with `bun run start`.

+Keep in mind that the first time you run the tool, it will create an OpenAI assistant and upload the knowledge base to it.
+Once the assistant is created put the assistant ID in the `.env` file, to avoid re-creating the assistant every time.

+### Docker

+1. As described above, copy the current `.env.example` to `.env` and set your `OPENAI_API_KEY`.
+2. Build the image with `docker build -t ainte .`
+3. Run the container with `docker run --rm -it ainte`

+Again, keep in mind that the first time you run the tool, it will create an OpenAI assistant.
+If you want to avoid recreating the assistant every time, put the assistant ID in the `.env` file and re-build the image.

 ## Usage

 The tool is currently implemented as a Command Line Interface (CLI) that provides a Read-Eval-Print Loop (REPL) for interacting by chat with the assistant.
 Additionally, the tool supports custom commands, which can be executed by prefixing them with the `/` character.
 These custom commands offer quick access to specific functionalities outside the normal conversation flow.